shafr/shafr.github.io/_audio_books/harry_bosh/001-the-black-echo.md

 Cons:
 * goons from IAD - I assume there should be some extra tension, but not sure if they were necessary.
-* unecessary love story - this time FBI agent.
+* unnecessary love story - this time FBI agent.
 Probably he need to prove manly enough by author.

 # Quotes:
 > Harry was not a big man.
 He stood a few inches short of six feet and was built lean.
 The newspapers, when they described him, called him wiry.